Content Writer at SocialBee

 What is the Bluesky app?

 At first, Bluesky started as an idea inside X but is now an independent company, founded by Twitter co-founder and ex-CEO Jack Dorsey; while X is now coordinated by CEO Elon Musk.
+The Bluesky social platform was launched in early 2023.
+The platform started with an invite-only model but has since expanded to allow more users to join.

 - Choose or create custom domains to represent their profiles.